 Lack of Sleep and Cancer Progression

-Cancer and sleep problems and progression are interlinked.
-The effect of sleep on hormones, inflammation and metabolism affects the aggressiveness of cancer.
-In women with breast cancer, sleeping for more than nine hours with an increased risk of death.
+Cancer and sleep problems and its progression are interlinked.
+The effect of lack of sleep on hormones, inflammation and metabolism affects the aggressiveness of cancer in women with breast cancer, sleeping for more than nine hours with an increased risk of death.
 How sleep affects cancer for those with obstructive sleep apnea is that it plays a role in cancer progression because it helps tumors metastasize.

 Lack of Sleep and Cancer Therapy

 Cancer therapy can cause various side effects, one of which is sleep disruptions.
 During treatment, there is fatigue, anxiety, depression, breathing problems, digestive problems, pain, and more.
 All this results in inability to sleep or to stay asleep for a long time.
 Cancer and sleep problems go hand-in-hand.